 - If you are in school, tell a member of staff about it.

-- Use ‘Toot Toot’, an online safeguarding tool, to leave a message for a senior member of staff.
+- Use ‘Tootoot’, an online safeguarding tool, to leave a message for a member of the pastoral or safeguarding team.

 - If you are at home tell your parent about it .

-These site brings together the best advice, support and resources available for parents, teachers and school leaders who want to learn how to protect young people from extremism and radicalisation.
+These site brings together the good advice, support and resources available for students, parents and school staff to help protect young people.